 If you want to change careers, can you identify transferable skills?

-Take your time and don’t be shy to admit you’re awesome.
+Take your time, and don’t be shy to admit you’re fantastic.

 With your end goal and skills in mind, ask yourself: